Jack River (East Gippsland, Victoria)

-The Jack River is a perennial river of the Snowy River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Jack River is a perennial river of the Snowy River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Jack River rises in a state forestry area northwest of Murrungowa and flows generally southeast, joined by the Rocky River and one minor tributary before reaching its confluence with the Brodribb River, within the Brodribb Flora Reserve in the Shire of East Gippsland.
 The river descends 122 m over its 8 km course.

 The catchment area of the river is administered by the East Gippsland Catchment Management Authority.